abheer18/abheer18/README.md

 - 👋 Hi, I’m Abheer Mehrotra
-- 👀 I’m interested in - technology which makes the work easy, i have also a great interest in different domains of tech.
+- 👀 I’m interested in - technology which makes the work easy, i have also a great interest in different domains of tech such as web development, cybersecurity, blockchain and many more...
-- 🌱 I’m currently learning - programming languages and have completed some of them.
+- 🌱 I’m currently learning - programming languages and have completed many of them
-- 💞️ I’m looking to collaborate on - projects related to computer sience.
+- 💞️ I’m looking to collaborate on - projects related to web development....
 - 📫 How to reach me  - reach me by abheer.mehrotra2001@gmail.com
 - Currently I am pursuing B.tech in computer science and engineering at MANAV RACHNA UNIVERSITY, FARIDABAD, HARYANA